andrestone/dynamodb-load-test/MAIN_BLOG.md

 [Kirk Kirkconnell](https://twitter.com/NoSQLKnowHow)'s answers aside, which confirmed that the feature existed and there was an upcoming documentation overhaul that would make things clearer, no one else had an actual answer.
 In a recent tweet, I even tried to tease [Rick Houlihan](https://twitter.com/houlihan_rick) himself, but had no luck there.

-_edit: A while later, Rick attentively answered all my questions and explained the reasons why he still doesn't advise the feature discussed here as a replacement for write sharding.
+_edit: A while later, Rick attentively answered all my questions.
 Thanks, Rick!_

 At this point, I was already getting paranoid.